-The Social and Ethics Committee met twice during the reporting period and meetings are held twice per annum.
-The committee is satisfied that, as far as possible, it has fulfilled its responsibilities in accordance with its terms of reference for the reporting period.
+The Social and Ethics Committee did not meet during the reporting period, however, the committee is satisfied that, as far as possible, it has fulfilled its responsibilities in accordance with its terms of reference for the reporting period.

 Refer to page 27 of the Integrated Annual Report for the Social and Ethics Committee report.